 - Ensure all requirements are complete and ensure you are eligible to apply.

-5. Review Spring 2021 Nursing Information presentation slides [Spr’21 Info Session PP Presentation] and attend a virtual information session.
-Fall 2021 presentation slides will be posted in August.
+5. Review Fall 2021 Nursing Information presentation slides [Fall'21 Info Session PP Presentation] and attend a virtual information session.
 A live review of the Fall 2021 application requirements and process, a brief overview of the nursing program, and a Q&A session with program head will be held on:

 7. Obtain one reference [Reference Form] from a Biology or Health faculty member (full-time or adjunct) from any higher education institution is preferred.
 A professional reference may be submitted as an alternate provider if a BIO or HLT instructor reference cannot be obtained.
 Please complete the student section and send to the person completing the form.
 Once complete, your reference provider will send this form directly to Enrollment Services in Hampton at NursingApplication@tncc.edu or to Tammera Wright in Student Services at Historic Triangle Campus at firstname.lastname@example.org for inclusion in your application packet.
 References are accepted at either campus.